StanForever/awesome-websites/README.md

 * [https://dockerswarm.rocks](https://dockerswarm.rocks/) : Docker Swarm mode rocks!
 Ideas, tools and recipes.
 Get a production-ready, distributed, HTTPS served, cluster in minutes, not weeks.
 * [https://www.dbdesigner.net](https://www.dbdesigner.net/) : Design your database schema without writing SQL.
 * [http://deathdate.info](http://deathdate.info/s/death) : Please fill out this form, don't be afraid to share your data - it's necessary only for your Death Date calculations, the only thing you should be concerned about is the time you have left...
+* [http://deadpixelbuddy.com](http://deadpixelbuddy.com/) : The tool that detects dead pixels on your screen.

 ## E :
 * [https://explainshell.com](https://explainshell.com/) : Write down a command-line to see the help text that matches each argument. :shell: